EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

   assigned to the GROUPS within the ticket category "VO Support"
-- "Second Level Tickets Open": the list of tickets in any of the open statuses assigned to the GROUPS within the ticket categories "LifeScience Services", "Networking", "Other Middleware", "PITHYA Community", and "WLCG".
+- "Second Level Tickets Open": the list of tickets in any of the open statuses assigned to the GROUPS within the ticket categories "LifeScience Services", "Networking", "Other Middleware", "PITHIA Community", and "WLCG".
 - "Other Infrastructures Tickets Open": the list of tickets in any of the open statuses assigned to the OSG related groups.
 - "Other Projects Tickets Open": the list of tickets in any of the open statuses